sparkbox/standard/code-style/scss/README.md

 </section>
 ```

-Now, what if on one page where we want a dark version of our button?
-We can create a modifier class for the `background-color` property so that we're only changing the color of the button with that modifier class.
-Notice that you still need to include the original `.hero__button` element level class.
-That's because the modifier is only changing the `background-color`, and you still want all the other properties from the original button class.
+Now, what if on one page we want a dark version of our button?
+We can create a Modifier class for the `background-color` property so that we're only changing the color of the button that has that Modifier class applied to it.
+Notice that you still need to include the original `.hero__button` Element level class.
+That's because the Modifier is only changing the `background-color`, and you still want all the other properties from the original button class.

 ```html
 <section class="hero">